amrrs/coinmarketcapr/cran-comments.md

-## Resubmission
+## Submission

-This is a resubmission after removing Vignette and its dependency to fix api key issues and fixing tests.
+New Release with a minor bug fix to respect extra paramaters like LIMIT

 fixed: full URI issue